AnonyS46/AnonyS46/README.md

 - 👋 Hi, I’m @AnonyS46
 - 👀 I’m interested in Web and Hacking
-- 🌱 I’m currently learning Js and Java and C#
+- 🌱 I’m currently learning Js and Java

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Instagram : _anonys46

 <!---
 AnonyS46/AnonyS46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.